-A. Assess Parkers, Hunting, and Battle Creeks and their tributaries for stream erosion.
-B. Seek ways to restore the streams.
+Assess Parkers, Hunting, and Battle Creeks and their tributaries for stream erosion and seek ways to restore the streams.
 [PW, P&Z, EC]

-Work with the Calvert County Environmental Commission to create public outreach activities to encourage people to reduce impacts to the waterways serving the Prince Frederick area.
+Work with the Calvert County Environmental Commission and encourage partnership with citizen-based environmental groups working to protect watersheds such as the American Chestnut Land Trust and Friends of Hunting Creek.
+Collaborate to develop public outreach initiatives that educate and encourage residents to reduce impacts to the waterways serving the Prince Frederick area.
 [P&Z, EC]

 CHAPTER 11.
 GOVERNMENT AND COMMUNITY FACILITIES